It’s a balmy October evening in Mumbai. Lalit Pandit is on the phone; he’s singing ho gaya hai tujhko toh pyaar sajna.

 I ask Lalit if he ever felt competitive with his contemporaries.
 His reply is immediate: “I always felt, and now I feel ever more so, that our music was far beyond anyone at that time.”

 As beloved as Jatin-Lalit’s music is, many would likely disagree with this statement.
 One could make a case for elevating the duo above Nadeem-Shravan, Anu Malik or Vishal Bhardwaj, but in terms of creativity and seismic impact, this simply wouldn’t hold for Rahman.
-To make an inexact comparison, they were Rahul Dravid to Rahman’s Sachin Tendulkar: technically sound, dependable, great at what they did but not once-in-a-generation talents.
+As technically sound and dependable as they were, they weren't once-in-a-generation talents.
 It’s telling that they never won a Filmfare or National Award for best music director as a duo (Lalit and Sajid-Wajid won the Filmfare in 2011 for Dabangg), despite averaging more than one hit album a year from 1991-2001.

 After 2001’s Kabhi Khushi Kabhie Gham, Jatin-Lalit started fading.
 More than Rahman’s dominance, it was perhaps the rise of Shankar-Ehsaan-Loy as dependable (and more sonically adventurous) hit-makers that rendered the duo superfluous.
 Fanaa (2006) was their last hit album, after which they split up.
 They have worked separately since.
 In an industry where the great composers have careers spanning three or four decades, 10 years seems like a relatively short time.
 But those 10 years belonged to Jatin-Lalit.